-Chairman of the Board of Commissioners: We will establish a Resolution defining the allowable disbursements from the "Collections and Disbursements" sales tax account.
+Chairman of the Board of Commissioners: We will ensure that appropriations do not exceed 90% of prior year collections, in addition, we will establish a Resolution defining the allowable disbursements from the "Collections and Disbursements" sales tax account.
 We will integrate internal controls over preparing the sales tax calculations.